565353780/wn-nc/wn_nc/Lib/ANN/README.md

     http://www.cs.umd.edu/~mount/ANN

-For more information on ANN and its use, see the ``ANN Programming Manual,'' which is provided with the software distribution.
+For more information on ANN and its use, see the "ANN Programming Manual,"" which is provided with the software distribution.

 ----------------------------------------------------------------------------
 History